 Academic Dishonesty- Academic dishonesty includes but is not limited to cheating, plagiarizing, wrongfully giving or receiving help during an academic examination, submitting another person's work as one's own work, giving test questions or answers to a member of any class, or receiving test questions or answers from a member of any class.
 Cell phones are to be off at all times during tests and final exams; there may be instances of electronic devices usage that may be a violation to academic honesty policy.
 Utilizing social media/technology platforms (including but not limited to Facebook, Twitter, SnapChat, Instagram, texts and emails) to distribute or share homework, quiz or test answers, or other class materials without the expressed permission of the teacher and wrongfully obtaining test copies or scores is prohibited.
+Use of AI (i.e. ChatGPT, etc.) should only be under the direct supervision of your teacher.
 The infraction of this rule may result in disciplinary interventions from the Dean.
 (See Board Policy...7:215 & 7:215 RI)